csalom/undertreck/README.md

 added to the 'gpx' directory.
 Other well-known libraries are used in this project, like jquery and bootstrap.
 It also uses some phonegap plugins, like the org.apache.cordova.geolocation.
 In the extended version, more phonegap's plugins are used.

+Only the web-development files are provided in this repository.
+To work on the project you must prepare a phonegap enviroment.
+All the information can be found here: http://docs.phonegap.com/

 ## Future work:
 1. Translate the code to make it easier to understand.